 Humble Bundle is an online store that sells video games, ebooks, software, and other digital content, with a percentage of all sales going to charity.
 Since launching in 2010 they have donated more than $152M to charities like JDRF.
 In 2018, we were one of the beneficiaries of a two-week game bundle that raised over $100K for type 1 diabetes research.
 Learn more on their website.

 Twitch is a live streaming video platform popular among gamers.
 Millions of people from around the world visit the site every day to watch live streams of video games and engage with the people playing them.
 (But Twitch isn’t limited to video games—it’s also used for talk shows and podcasts, cooking streams, hobby and craft projects, fitness streams, and more.)
-The Twitch community raised more than $40M for charity in 2018.
+The Twitch community raised more than $55M in 2019.
 Learn more on their website.

 Our National Diabetes Awareness Month marathon is over, but you can still stream for JDRF by joining the JDRF Game2Give campaign on Tiltify: https://tiltify.com/jdrf/jdrf-game2give